- Home

 (ii) that high school courses taken through the program did not replace middle school courses for a student.

-(13) When a student satisfactorily completes an online semester or quarter course:
+(16) When a student satisfactorily completes an online semester or quarter course:

-(a) for high school credit, in accordance with the LEA's procedures, a designated counselor or registrar at the primary school of enrollment shall forward records of grades and high school graduation credit, listing core codes for each completed course; or
+(a) for high school credit, in accordance with the LEA's procedures, a designated counselor or registrar at the primary school shall forward records of grades and high school graduation credit, listing core codes for each completed course; or

 R277-726-6.
 Superintendent Requirements and Responsibilities.

-(2) The Superintendent shall direct a provider to administer the Utah standards and high school assessments, as applicable, consistent with Section 53F-4-514 and Rule R277-404.
+(3) The Superintendent shall direct a provider to administer the Utah standards and high school assessments, as applicable, consistent with Section 53F-4-514 and Rule R277-404.

-(3)(a) The Superintendent shall prepare and make available applications and program agreements for authorized online course providers.
+(4)(a) The Superintendent shall prepare and make available applications and program agreements for authorized online course providers.

 (b) The Superintendent shall review each application within a reasonable amount of time and may invite prospective providers for interviews or further discussions of qualifications to clarify outstanding issues.

-(4)(a) With the exception of the requirements of Subsection 53F-5-514(2), the Superintendent may determine space availability standards and appropriate course load standards for online courses consistent with Subsection 53F-4-512(3)(g).
+(5)(a) With the exception of the requirements of Subsection 53F-5-514(2), the Superintendent may determine space availability standards and appropriate course load standards for online courses consistent with Subsection 53F-4-512(3)(g).

 (b) Course load standards may differ based on subject matter.

-(5) Before approving a provider, consistent with Section 53F-4-504, the Superintendent shall:
+(6) Before approving a provider, consistent with Section 53F-4-504, the Superintendent shall:

-(a) review Annual Financial Reports and state-administered test data to establish capacity of a program to serve an increased range of students while still meeting program requirements; and
+(a) review Annual Financial Reports and state-administered test data to establish capacity of a program to serve an increased range of students while still meeting program requirements;

-(b) verify that a prospective provider:
+(c) verify that a non-LEA prospective provider:

 (ii) is a 501(c)(3) non-profit entity;

-(iii) demonstrates data security and privacy compliance capacity, consistent with FERPA, through submission of a report selected by the Superintendent or developed by the American International Society of Certified Public Accountants to evaluate data security controls and assess organization safeguards in place to protect sensitive data;
+(iii) demonstrates data security and privacy compliance capacity, consistent with FERPA, through submission of a report selected by the Superintendent or developed by the American International Society of Certified Public Accountants to evaluate data security controls and assess organizational safeguards in place to protect sensitive data;

 (iv) provides a description of the applicant's academic service experience offering general insight into the entity's: